 A Chapter 7 bankruptcy comes from the 7th chapter of the bankruptcy code.
-It is also known as the “liquidation” bankruptcy because the Trustee has to liquidate, or sell, all nonexempt property in order to repay your creditors.
-The majority of individuals who file for Chapter 7 get the keep their property, however there are some states that are more charitable than others.
+It is also known as the “liquidation” bankruptcy.
+This is because the Trustee has to liquidate, or sell, all non-exempt property in order to repay your creditors.
+The majority of individuals who file for Chapter 7 bankruptcy get the keep their property.
+However, there are some states that are more charitable than others.
 The process normally takes about 3 months and requires only one meeting outside of court with the Trustee.

-The trustee is the official selected by a bankruptcy judge to process your case.
-Bankruptcy has a law known as the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) that requires filers to take a “means” test.
+A bankruptcy judge selects the trustee, an official, to process your case.
+Bankruptcy has a law known as the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA).
+It requires filers to take a “means” test.
 This test is to certify that filers who have “disposable” income are forced to file for Chapter 13 instead.
 However, most people who file for Chapter 7 do not have “disposable” income and therefore continue to file as such.

-The first thing your attorney will do is file for a “Voluntary Petition”, which is the official form that asks the court to pardon your debts.
-There is a packet of forms that will need to be completed along with an extensive list of required documents, but there is no need to fret because your attorney will take care of the majority of the forms on your behalf.
-Once this has been filed an “Order of Relief” will be put in place by the court, which will cause your creditors to cease the harassment calls, at least for some time.
+The first thing your attorney will do is file for a “Voluntary Petition”.
+It is the official form that asks the court to pardon your debts.
+There is a packet of forms that will need to be completed along with an extensive list of required documents.
+But, there is no need to fret.
+Your attorney will take care of the majority of the forms on your behalf.
+Once the filling of this is over, the court will put into place an “Order of Relief”; it will cause your creditors to cease the harassment calls, at least for some time.

 During the time that your case is open, you cannot sell or give away any of your property.
 A notice will be sent advising you when and where the meeting of creditors is going to take place by your trustee.
-This is usually out of the court room and you will be asked a few questions, under oath.
-As long as you have answered everything truthfully and you have past the means test, you should have a favorable outcome.
+This is usually out of the courtroom and you will be asked a few questions, under oath.
+As long as you have answered everything truthfully and you have passed the means test, you should have a favorable outcome.

-If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to firstname.lastname@example.org, or complete the contact form below.
+If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020.
+Or, send an e-mail to firstname.lastname@example.org, or complete the contact form below.